DataMoTrain/free-genai-bootcamp-2025/sentence-constructor/prompt.md

 Student input:

 Honey i left my keys at home again, would you mind picking them up for me on the way back from work?
+Is there enough food at home or do i need to go shopping?
 ```

 # Examples